CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 ### Task 2: Run the IdFix tool and fix identified issues

+In this task, you will use the IdFix tool to scan your on-premises Active Directory for synchronization errors and apply recommended fixes to resolve conflicts or policy violations.

 1. You should still be logged into **LON-DC1** as the **Administrator** from the prior task.